 In total, the course involves 600 hours of teaching and private study, around 250 of which involve contact with the course staff.
 There are three twelve-week academic terms over the year, with a seven and three quarter hour training day each week.
-The sessions are held on the same day each week (Tuesdays) and last from 9.10am to 4.50pm.
+The sessions are held on the same day each week (Tuesdays) and last from 9.10 am to 5.00 pm.